 - Raise public awareness of mammals, their ecology and conservation needs

-- Develop the knowledge and field skills of those working with mammals
+- Develop the knowledge and field skills of those working for mammal conservation

 - Provide up-to-date, reliable information and sound science-led advice to advocate effective conservation policy